EndPointCorp/end-point-blog/2021/12/responsive-website-with-tailwindcss.md

 }
 ```

-Then, `.button` and `.button.success` classes will be available to us for reuse like how it would be in traditional CSS.
+Then, `.button` and `.button.success` classes will be available to us for reuse as in traditional CSS.

 ```html
 <!-- py-2 px-4 font-semibold rounded-lg shadow-md gets applied when using "button" -->